-Central African Republic (CAR) Mining Minister to Drive Reforms and Investment Push at African Mining Week (AMW) 2026
+Central African Republic (CAR) Mining Minister To Drive Reforms And Investment Push At African Mining Week (AMW) 2026

 In February 2026, the government signed a $50 million agreement with Maser for the development of gold assets.
 The same month, CAR awarded A&S Resources contracts to develop iron ore reserves estimated at approximately 20 billion tons of high-grade ore, with a potential resource value of roughly $2.5 trillion.

-Beltoungou is expected to provide investors with updates on these initiatives while outlining ’he government’s broader strategy to create new investment and partnership opportunities across the mining value chain.
+Beltoungou is expected to provide investors with updates on these initiatives while outlining the government's broader strategy to create new investment and partnership opportunities across the mining value chain.

 Legal Disclaimer: